Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Introduction

 \subsection{Algebraic cycles over $\ps$}

-The goal of my project is to develop a geometric construction for multiple polylogarithm cycles removing the previous obstruction which will allow to have multiple zeta cycles.
+The goal of this paper is to develop a geometric construction for algebraic cycles which removes the previous obstacle ($z_i\neq 1$); thus opening the possibility to obtain algebraic cycle attached to multiple zeta values (as explained at the very beginning of this introduction).

-A general idea underlying this project consists on looking cycles fibered over a larger base and not just point-wise cycles for some fixed parameter $(z_1, ...,z_m)$.
+The general approach of this project views cycles as fibered over a larger base, and not just point-wise cycles for some fixed parameter $(z_1, ...,z_m)$.
 Levine, in \cite{LEVTMFG}, shows that there exists a short exact sequence relating the Bloch-Kriz Hopf algebra over $\Sp(\K)$, its relative version over $\ps$ and the Hopf algebra associated to Goncharov and Deligne's motivic fundamental group over $\ps$ which contains the motivic iterated integrals associated to multiple polylogarithms in one variable.

-As this one variable version of multiple polylogarithms gives multiple zeta values for $z=1$, it is natural to investigate first the case of Bloch-Kriz construction over $\ps$ in order to obtain algebraic cycles corresponding to multiple polylogarithms in one variable with a ``good specialization'' at $1$.
-However before computing any Hodge realization matrix periods, one needs first to obtain explicit algebraic cycles over $\ps$ which can be specialized at $1$ and have a chance to correspond to multiple zeta values.
-This paper gives such a class of cycles and final remarks gives some evidences that it is a good family by computing an integral in low weight.
+This one-variable version of multiple polylogarithms gives multiple zeta values for $z=1$.
+Thus, in order to obtain motives corresponding to multiple zeta values in this framework of algebraic cycles, it is natural to first investigate the Bloch-Kriz construction over $\ps$.
+This should lead to algebraic cycles and motives corresponding to multiple polylogarithms in one variable.
+The multiple zeta value objects then arise as limit motives, or as limits of variations of mixed Hodge structure as $z$ tends to $1$.

+However, before computing any motives or any matrix periods, we first need to obtain explicit algebraic cycles over $\ps$ such that: \begin{itemize} \item their boundary (in the Bloch-Kriz complex) is related to the differential (or derivative) of multiple polylogarithm functions; \item their Zariski closures over $\A^1$ have a well defined fiber at $z=1$ as element of the Bloch-Kriz complex. \end{itemize} This last condition is a priori guided by the fact that, even if the period matrix corresponding to $Li_n(z)$ is not well defined at $z=1$ (because $\log(1-z)$ appears in some coefficients), its ``bottom-left coefficient'' $-Li_n(z)/(2i\pi)^n$ is well-defined at $z=1$.
+Moreover it is also naturally imposed by our geometric construction (cf. Section \ref{treetocycle}).

+This paper constructs a family of cycles satisfying these conditions.
+In the final remarks, we provide some extra evidence that it is a good family by computing an integral in low weight.